 There is a full list of departments and services on the Washington County website.

 The full Quorum Court is required to meet in public monthly.
-There are also typically up to 4 committee meetings per month.
+There are also typically 2-3 committee meetings per month.
 ALL meetings are open to the public, and public comment is allowed at every meeting.
 Meetings are in the Quorum Courtroom on the first floor of the Washington County Courthouse, 280 N. College Ave. in Fayetteville.
 The public is encouraged to attend, speak up, and get involved!
 Meetings are also live-streamed and archived on the County’s YouTube Channel, although this is viewing-only.

 Current committees are: